finbourne/lusid-sdk-java/sdk/docs/TransactionTransactionFeesApi.md

         // TransactionTransactionFeesApi apiInstance = apiFactory.build(TransactionTransactionFeesApi.class);

         TransactionTransactionFeesApi apiInstance = ApiFactoryBuilder.build(fileName).build(TransactionTransactionFeesApi.class);
-        String effectiveAt = "effectiveAt_example"; // String | The date and time at which the query is effective.
+        String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to retrieve TransactionFee properties.
+Defaults to the current LUSID system datetime if not specified.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the TransactionFees.
 Defaults to latest if not specified.
         String page = "page_example"; // String | The pagination token to use to continue listing TransactionFees from a previous call to list TransactionFees.
 This value is returned from the previous call.
-If a pagination token is provided the filter,  sortBy and asAt field must not have changed since the original request.
+If a pagination token is provided the filter,  sortBy, effectiveAt and asAt field must not have changed since the original request.
         Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
 Defaults to 100 if not specified.
         String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the Scope, use \"scope eq 'ExampleScope'\"   Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
         List<String> sortBy = Arrays.asList(); // List<String> | A list of field names to sort by, each suffixed by \" ASC\" or \" DESC\"